jkjorgie/DeviceComplianceCompanion/README.md

      ```bash
      brew --version
      ```
    - 2b.
-If you don’t see something like `Homebrew 4.6.16`, install:
+If you don’t see something like `Homebrew 4.6.16`, run this in Terminal:
      ```bash
      /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
      ```